Josip Perković: Extradition

 In 2005, the Federal Criminal Police of Germany issued a warrant for Perković's arrest, over his alleged implication in the 1983 assassination of émigré Stjepan Đureković in Wolfratshausen, Bavaria.
 The allegations of Perković's involvement were mentioned in the 2008 trial of Krunoslav Prates.
 Prates was charged with accessory to murder of Đureković, convicted, and sentenced to life imprisonment by a Munich court in July 2008.

 As the Croatian Constitution prevents extradition of Croatian citizens to other countries, Perković continued to live freely in Croatia even after the 2009 arrest warrant, as it had been issued by Germany.
 However, the warrant was to become legally binding for Croatian authorities in 2013, as the European Arrest Warrant (EAW) issued by Germany for Perković came into force with Croatia's accession to the European Union on 1 July 2013, allowing extradition of wanted individuals to fellow EU states.

 The Croatian Parliament passed an amendment to Croatia's extradition law just days before formal EU accession, including a provision which prevented extradition for crimes committed before 2002, when new EU extradition rules came into effect, thus omitting the 1983 murder of Đureković in which Perković was implicated.
 This amendment was highly controversial in Croatia; the government's critics dubbed the law Lex Perković, asserting it was changed specifically to protect him.

 The abrupt passing of the amendment imposing time limit on European Arrest Warrants caused a diplomatic dispute with Germany, with the Croatian government saying at the time it wanted to protect war veterans of the 1991–95 Croatian War of Independence from facing potential arrests and prosecution elsewhere in the EU.
 The situation negatively impacted Croatian–German relations temporarily.
 Chairman of the Committee for European Issues of the German Bundestag, Gunther Krichbaum, expressed discontent, stating this was a political move by the Croatian government with the intent of making an ad hoc law exclusively protecting Perković from extradition.

 The government later lifted the time restriction in August 2014, only after the European Commission warned that the amended law was in violation of Croatia's EU accession treaty and that it could face legal action, including the loss of EU development funds.
 Perković was arrested in Zagreb on 1 January 2014 and extradited to Germany on 24 January.

 Another former intelligence chief, Zdravko Mustač, was also extradited to Germany over alleged involvement in the Đureković murder, and the trial for both of them started at a Munich court on 17 October 2014.
 They both denied the charges.

 In August 2016, Perković and Mustač were both sentenced to life in prison for abetting the murder of Đureković in a first-instance verdict.
+Responsibility for Perković was later transferred to Croatia.
+In 2018, the Croatian government reduced his sentence to 30 years.
+In 2019, Perković was transferred to a Croatian prison to serve out the remainder of his sentence.